-Read our useful buying guide and you’ll know exactly what to look for when buying your new AC unit!
-From energy consumption to maintenance, we’ve covered some important factors to consider before making your final choice.
+Read our useful buying guide and you'll know exactly what to look for when buying your new AC unit!
+From energy consumption to maintenance and air conditioning installation, we've covered some important factors to consider before making your final choice.

 Even better, we've explained the types of air conditioning units and listed the pros and cons so you know whether you're buying the right system.
 Want to know more?
 Then let's jump straight in!